Just a 20-minute drive from downtown Ottawa is a quiet forest oasis known as Nordik Spa Nature.

 I will not lie.
 Our favourite part was the heat part and we definitely overdid our amount of time in the saunas and hot pools.

-The heat experience happens in different saunas dry and wet or steam.
-There are nine to choose from.
+The heat experience happens in different saunas – dry and wet or steam.
+There are nine saunas to choose from.

-Cold can be going into the plunge pools o dipping under cold waterfalls.
+Cold can be going into the plunge pools or dipping under cold waterfalls.
+In the winter it can simply be relaxing outside by the fire.

 Quiet Areas and Mingling Areas